drewlesh/Stack-Overflow-Developer-Survey-Dashboard/README.md

 This repository contains files related to the Stack Overflow Developer Survey Analysis dashboard created as part of the IBM Data Analytics Capstone Project.

 ## Contents
-- `dashboard.pdf` / `screenshots/` : Exported images of the Cognos dashboard visualizations
+- `dashboard.png` / `screenshots/` : Exported images of the Cognos dashboard visualizations
 - `data/` : command to download datasets
 - `scripts/` : Python scripts used for data cleaning, analysis, and visualization
 - `README.md` :